-We were given a contract code in the form of a mainnet.oneg8.network web link.
+We were given a contract code in the form of Etherscan web links.
 And we have used all possible tests based on given objects as files.
-We had not observed any issues in the smart contracts.
+We observed 3 informational issues in the smart contracts.
+And those issues are not critical.
 So, it's good to go for the production.

 Since possible test cases can be unlimited for such smart contracts protocol, we provide no such guarantee of future outcomes.
-We have used all the latest static tools and manual observations to cover maximum possible test cases to scan everything.
+We have used all the latest static tools and manual observations to cover the maximum possible test cases to scan everything.